 Shikha Silwal Associate Professor of Economics

 Professor Silwal joined Washington & Lee University in 2012.
-Her research interests are in the areas of development, conflict and peace studies, and migration, with a special focus on South Asian countries.
+Her research interests are in the areas of development and conflict and peace studies, with a special focus on South Asian countries.
 She is a core member of the Middle East and South Asia studies minor and an affiliate faculty of the Shepherd Program.